The Raleigh Contact Lens Institute

 Our doctors are nationally recognized for their expertise in utilizing specialty contact lenses, and a common use of these lenses is to treat moderate, high, or severe astigmatism.
 Our doctors have focused their career on the latest applications and options for fitting specialty contact lenses and they regularly present to other doctors at both local and national meetings.

 There are options for managing all types of astigmatism, including highly irregular or extreme astigmatism.
 During an initial comprehensive exam, the doctor will discuss all available options, including the use of scleral contact lenses for managing severe astigmatism.
-One of the benefits of visiting Raleigh Contact Lens Institute is the amount of one-on-one time with the doctor, which allows for plenty of time to ask questions and evaluate all options.
+One of the benefits of visiting the Raleigh Contact Lens Institute is the amount of one-on-one time with the doctor, which allows for plenty of time to ask questions and evaluate all options.